 For all Exadata Cloud Service instances, you can configure automatic backups, optimize for different workloads, and scale the OCPU and storage allocations as needed.

 Exadata Cloud Service instances launched on or after March 14, 2019 run Oracle Linux 7.
 Previously launched systems are running Oracle Linux 6.
-See OS Updates for important information about updating existing Exadata DB system operating systems.
+See Updating the Exadata Cloud VM Cluster OS Manually for important information about updating existing Exadata DB system operating systems.

 Supported Database Edition and Versions